eur-nl/data-coffee-breaks/index.md

 In 2022, the Data Coffee Breaks were first organized at the Erasmus School of Social and Behavioural Sciences as [ESSB Data Coffee Breaks](https://my.eur.nl/en/essb-employee/research-support/research-data-management).
 For some of the topics covered see the presentations in the [EUR Research Data Stewardship community](https://zenodo.org/communities/eur_research_data_stewardship/) on Zenodo (in the schedule below you can find links to some of those presentations under **Materials**).

+### Join the mailing list to receive updates
+Use [this form](https://forms.office.com/e/k3Ga56ULGR) to share your email address with us to receive updates and calendar invites for the EUR Data Coffee Breaks.

 ## Coffee Break Schedule 2023

 | Topic | Date | Location | Materials |